Table of Contents

 The Skillshare dashboard is a wealth of inspiration.
 The ability to quickly navigate to my saved lists of classes, see courses my favorite teachers are facilitating, and even view what’s hot across the platform—it starts to quench my thirst for knowledge from the moment I sign in.

 The drawbacks of Skillshare are essential to consider and why I awarded the platform 4.5 out of 5 stars.
 I am disheartened by its lack of inclusivity for learners of all capabilities.
-They even have courses on website accessibility on their own site!
+They even have courses on website accessibility and singing on their own site!
 (Maybe it’s exec team will sign up for this course someday?).
 The platform also fails to quality control for instructors, putting the responsibility on us, as members, to assess our options more thoroughly.
 This is added work that the platform could alleviate with only a few changes.
 The ads of the free membership tier are downright annoying, so one downside of Skillshare is the need to pay for a truly better overall experience.

 The Advantages (Pros) of Skillshare